Meizhou Guangdong, China Travel Guide

 Be polite yet firm if you encounter overly persistent vendors.

-Engage with locals in a way that happens to be respectful and does not create negative social structures.
+Engage with locals in a way which is respectful and does not create negative social structures.

 Travel with an open mind and a willingness to learn.
 Your respectful engagement with Meizhou's culture and environment gives a positive and lasting impression.